 The second reason for the recovery was the Korean War.
 This war took place on the Korean peninsula, and the United States ended up participating in the war, thus providing an opportunity for the Japanese economy.

-This is due to the fact that the Korean peninsula is far from the USA, so logistics became a big problem.
-However, as one of the United States' biggest supporters in Asia, Japan stood out, supporting logistical operations and also gaining from the production of firearms.
+This is due to the fact that the Korean peninsula is far from US territory, so logistics became a big problem.
+However, as one of the biggest supporters of the United States in Asia, Japan stood out, supporting logistical operations and also gaining from firearms production.

-The mass orders for firearms and other materials by the United States have greatly stimulated the Japanese economy.
+Mass orders for firearms and other materials from the United States greatly stimulated the Japanese economy.
 This allowed Japan to recover from wartime destruction and provided Japan with the foundation for the next stage of high growth.

-After winning support from the United States and achieving economic reform internally, Japan managed to grow from the 1950s to the 1970s.
-In addition, Japan also completed its industrialization process.
+After gaining the support of the United States and achieving economic reform at home, Japan managed to grow from the 1950s to the 1970s.
+Furthermore, Japan also completed its industrialization process.
 And it became one of the first industrialized countries in Asia.

 The reasons for Japan to complete its industrialization are complicated.
-But the main feature of that time is the influence of the government policies of Hayato Ikeda's government.
-We will explain this soon.
+But the main characteristic of this era is the influence of government policies of the government of Hayato Ikeda.
+A fact that we will explain later.

-In 1968, the Japanese economy book said that the Japanese economy continued to grow vigorously after taking a break in the fall of 1965.
-The words "increase", "growth" and "rise" filled in the yearbook summaries from 1967 to 1971.
+In 1968, the Japanese Economics Book reported that the Japanese economy was continuing to grow vigorously after taking a lull in the fall of 1965.
+The words "increase", "growth" and "rise" filled the summaries of yearbooks from 1967 to 1971.

 During the reconstruction period and before the 1973 oil crisis, Japan was able to complete its industrialization process.
-Thus, it obtained significant improvements in living standards and witnessed a significant increase in consumption.
+It thus obtained significant improvements in living standards and witnessed a significant increase in consumption.
 For example, the average monthly consumption of urban family households doubled in the period between 1955 and 1970.

 In addition, consumption proportions in Japan were also changing.
-Consumption in daily necessities, such as food and clothing, has decreased.
-In contrast, consumption of recreational activities, entertainment and goods increased.
+Consumption on daily necessities such as food and clothing has decreased.
+In contrast, consumption in recreational activities, entertainment and goods increased.
 This increase in consumption stimulated GDP growth by encouraging production.

 Influence of Japanese Government Policies

-Under Prime Minister Ikeda, a former MITI minister, the Japanese government has embarked on an ambitious “income doubling”.
+Under Prime Minister Ikeda, a former MITI minister, the Japanese government set out on an ambitious “income doubling”.
 He lowered interest rates and taxes for private players to motivate spending.

-Prime Minister Hayato Ikeda followed a policy of heavy industrialization.
-This policy led to the emergence of “excess loans” (a practice that continues today) in which the Bank of Japan issues loans to city banks, which in turn grant loans to industrial conglomerates.
+Prime Minister Hayato Ikeda pursued a policy of heavy industrialization.
+This policy led to the emergence of “excess borrowing” (a practice that continues to this day.) in which the Bank of Japan issues loans to city banks, which in turn lend to industrial conglomerates.

 As there was a shortage of capital in Japan at the time, industrial conglomerates borrowed beyond their ability to repay.
 Thus causing the city's banks to go into debt with the Bank of Japan.
 This gave the National Bank of Japan full control over local dependent banks.

-At this rate, the excess loan system, combined with the government's loosening of anti-monopoly laws, led to a resurgence of keiretsu that mirrored war conglomerates, or zaibatsu.
+At this rate the system of excess borrowing, combined with the government's loosening of antitrust laws, led to a resurgence of keiretsu that mirrored war conglomerates, or zaibatsu.

-And at the heart of the keiretsu's success were city banks, which issued loans generously, formalizing cross-shareholdings in various industries.
-The Keiretsu encouraged horizontal and vertical integration, blocking foreign companies.
+And at the heart of the keiretsu's success were the city's banks, which issued loans generously, formalizing cross-shareholdings in diverse industries.
+The keiretsu encouraged horizontal and vertical integration, blocking foreign companies.

-The Ikeda Administration has also instituted the Foreign Exchange Allocation Policy, that is, a system of import controls designed to prevent the flood of foreign products in the Japanese markets.
+The Ikeda Administration also instituted the Exchange Allocation Policy, ie a system of import controls designed to prevent the flooding of foreign products into Japanese markets.

 In addition to the other measures already mentioned, the government made several other adjustments that paved the way for Japan's success.
 One of these measures was only possible due to the financial flexibility that had formed.
 This measure was the rapid expansion of government investments in Japan's infrastructure.

 The Ikeda government has also expanded government investment in the previously neglected communications sector.
-In addition, this government was responsible for adhering to government intervention and regulating the economy.
+Furthermore, this government was responsible for adhering to government intervention and regulation of the economy.
 So his government pushed for trade liberalization.

-The creation of these agencies not only had the role of a small concession for international organizations.
-It also dispelled some public fears about trade liberalization.
+The creation of these agencies was not only a small concession for international organizations.
+It also allayed some public fears about trade liberalization.

 Other merits of Ikeda were:

-- Japan's global economic integration, joining GATT in 1955;
+- Japan's global economic integration, joining the GATT in 1955;

-- By the time Ikeda stepped down, GDP was growing at a phenomenal rate of 13.9 percent;
+- By the time Ikeda left office, GDP was growing at a phenomenal rate of 13.9 percent;

-In 1973, the first oil price shock hit Japan because of the 1973 oil crisis.
+In 1973, the first oil price shock hit Japan because of the oil crisis in 1973.
 This crisis was overwhelming.
-Where the price of oil has grown from $ 3 a barrel to over $ 13 a barrel.
+Where the price of oil rose from 3 dollars per barrel to over 13 dollars per barrel.

-As a direct effect of this phenomenon, Japan's industrial production decreased by 20%.
-Because the supply capacity has failed to respond to the rapid expansion of demand.
-In addition, increasing investments in equipment have often had unwanted results.
+As a direct effect of this phenomenon, Japan's industrial production declined in 20%.
+For the supply capacity failed to respond to the rapid expansion of demand.
+In addition, increased investments in equipment often had undesired results.

-In detriment, the Second Petroleum Shock in 1978 and 1979 further aggravated the situation.
-As a result, the price of oil rose again from $ 13 a barrel to $ 39.5 a barrel.
+To the detriment, the Second Oil Shock in 1978 and 1979 further aggravated the situation.
+As a result, the price of oil rose again from 13 dollars per barrel to 39.5 dollars per barrel.
 However, Japan was able to withstand the impact.
-And it was able to switch from a product concentrator to a production technology concentrator.
+And it managed to change from a product concentrator to a technology concentrating form of production.

-This transformation was a product of the oil crises and the intervention of the United States.
+This transformation was a product of the oil crises and US intervention.
 As the price of oil increased, the cost of production also increased.
 And in an attempt to reduce costs, after the oil crisis, Japan surprised.
 Because it started to produce more ecological products and with less oil consumption.

-Another factor was the friction of the United States with Japan.
+Another factor was the friction between the United States and Japan.
 Due to the fact that Japan's rapid economic growth could harm US economic interests.
 Therefore, in 1985, the United States signed the “Plaza Agreement” with Japan, West Germany, France and Great Britain.

-As a result of these changes, Japan has adapted to a program of technology concentration, guaranteeing the steady growth of its economy, in addition to standing out among other capitalist countries that were significantly injured during the oil crisis.
+As a result of these changes, Japan has adapted to a program of technology concentration, ensuring the steady rise of its economy, as well as standing out among other capitalist countries that were significantly hurt during the oil crisis.

-What do we learn from Japanese economic miracle?
+What do we learn from the Japanese economic miracle?

-If you are asking yourself “what happened to the last period of the Japanese economic miracle?", Unfortunate I don't have much to say about it, after all it lasts until today and has not had major events during that period.
-For this and other reasons it was not commented on in the article.
+If you're asking yourself “what happened to the last period of the Japanese economic miracle?”, unfortunately I don't have much to say about it, after all it lasts until the present day and there were no major events during that period.
+For this and other reasons, it was not discussed in the article.

-In coincidence, the conclusion of the economic miracle coincided with the conclusion of the Cold War.
-While the Japanese stock market reached its highest peak in history in late 1989, recovering later in 1990, it fell sharply in 1991.
+In a coincidence, the conclusion of the economic miracle coincided with the conclusion of the Cold War.
+While the Japanese stock market reached its highest peak in history in late 1989, recovering later in 1990, it dropped sharply in 1991.

 The year of the completion of the Japanese asset price bubble coincided with two milestones.
-They being the Gulf War and the dissolution of the Soviet Union.
+These being the Gulf War and the dissolution of the Soviet Union.
 In addition, this episode marks another important phenomenon in the history of Japan.
-The famous lost decades, however this is the subject of another article.
+The famous lost decades, however this is a subject for another article.